casualwriter/casual-markdown-blog/source/20220820-markdown-as-blog.md

 2. setup blog framework (e.g. wordpress)
 3. design layout, menu navigation, etc..
 4. start draft post
+5. publish the post

 Can we just simply write to markdown file and post it?

-Sure, try [casual-markdown-blog]!
+Yes, [casual-markdown-blog](https://github.com/casualwriter/casual-markdown-blog) is coded for this purpose!
+It just use a single html to manage a markdown blog site on static web-hosting.

 1. find a free web hosting. e.g. github-page
 2. setup some basic info (e.g. blog site title, about me) in index.md
 3. start draft posts in markdown.

-the blog site is ready by add the file of [index.html](https://github.com/casualwriter/casual-markdown-blog/blob/main/source/index.html)
+the blog site is ready by adding the file of [index.html](https://github.com/casualwriter/casual-markdown-blog/blob/main/source/index.html)

 Check out the sample sites